Free: Assessment Does your website build trust with buyers and bring in revenue?

 To be most effective, a website should be conceived and built with a content marketing strategy already in place.

-Then, you can move forward confidently with the GDD process.
+Then, you can move forward confidently with the launchpad process.

 These mistakes are avoidable

-So, dear reader, you have perhaps gone from not knowing what growth-driven design is to understanding it and having the knowledge you need to avoid the most common GDD mistakes.
+So, dear reader, you have perhaps gone from not knowing what a launchpad is to understanding it and having the knowledge you need to avoid the most common mistakes.
 Not bad for one blog post.

 What I want you to take away from this is that all of these mistakes can be avoided.
-Growth-driven design projects are not doomed to fail, they just need to be approached with the right budget, team, mindset, and patience.
+Launchpad website projects are not doomed to fail, they just need to be approached with the right budget, team, mindset, and patience.

 The first step to take is to have internal conversations about your goals for your website.
 Do you just want it to look nicer or do you want it to be the most efficient member of your sales team?